sfos-ja/resources/README.md

 ## How do we manage the resources

-The private file will shares by the owner.
+The private file will share by the owner(which means file's owner).
 At that time, owner encrypts with other member's gpg public key.

 ```
 gpg --encrypt --armor --recipient <member's gpg key id> <private file>